 This post may contain affiliate links.
 This means that should you make a purchase after following one of these links I may receive a small commission at no extra cost to you.

 Create a successful back to school routine

 Before the first day of school, you want to make sure that you have everything your child needs.
-By now, you have probably hit up the back to school sales.
+By now, you have probably hit up the back-to-school sales.
 Whether your school provided a list of items needed or you are winging it, make sure they at least have the basics on hand.
-Pencils, paper, binders, lunch bags, and backpacks are all necessary.
+Pencils, paper, binders, lunch bag, and backpacks are all necessary.
 Don’t forget to make sure their shoes are in good condition and still fit.
-Most schools require two sets of shoes, one for indoor, the other for outdoor, so be sure you have both pairs ready to go
+Most schools require two sets of shoes, one for indoor, the other for outdoor, so be sure you have both pairs ready to go.

 Practice school work

-By far the most important step in creating a successful back to school routine is re-establishing a good sleep schedule.
-Many kids have been staying up later over the summer and likely are also sleeping in.
+By far the most important step in creating a successful back-to-school routine is re-establishing a good sleep schedule.
+Many kids have been staying up later over the summer and likely used to sleeping in.
 A week or two before school starts is the best time to shift back to their school-time sleep schedules.
 During the weekdays, have your kids go to bed at their regular bedtimes.
 Make sure you set the alarm so that they can get used to waking up early as well.
 The point is the get them used to going to bed on time and waking up just as they would be it a school day.

 Pack lunch the night before